wickathou/diploi.com/src/content/blog/using_cursor_with_lovable_apps_and_how_to_deploy/importing_from_lovable.md

 When you create a new application with Lovable, you get a lot done for you with just one prompt, which is great to get your project going, but!
 If you are here, it is because you also noticed that this is not enough.

-Maybe you reached the limits of what's possible with Lovable, got tired of context polution or limited branching support when deploying your app.
+Maybe you reached the limits of what's possible with Lovable, got tired of context pollution, or limited branching support when deploying your app.

-Lovable's context can get poluted and after a few chats, you end up either spending credits to fix bugs that the AI has introduced as it goes or looking for ways to restore your app to a point when it was working.
+Lovable's context can get polluted, and after a few chats, you end up either spending credits to fix bugs that the AI has introduced as it goes or looking for ways to restore your app to a point when it was working.

 Other times, you might want to use tools like Cursor, so you can target specific areas of your codebase and work along with Cursor's AI to improve your product, but since Lovable has it's own cloud and environment settings, you might cause unnintended issues, when your app is not able to run on Lovable and you need to find an alternative to host it.

-Becuase of these issues we decided to create something to help people who uses Lovable extensively, by adding a way to import apps built with Lovable on Diploi.
-As a developer platform, with Diploi we give you a way to host and code without the usual work of running apps locally or setting up servers.
+Because of these issues, we decided to create something to help people who use Lovable extensively by adding a way to import apps built with Lovable on Diploi.
+As a developer platform, with Diploi, we give you a way to host and code without the usual work of running apps locally or setting up servers.

 ## What is possible with Diploi

-Not only you can import your apps or start from zero, but you can also expand what's possible for your apps by using Diploi, where you can:
+Not only can you import your apps or start from zero, but you can also expand what's possible for your apps by using Diploi, where you can:
 - add a backend for your imported apps,
 - migrate from paid Supabase to open-source Supabase,
 - add additional databases,
 - add blogging with Ghost,
-- and add automate tasks with n8n,
+- and add automated tasks with n8n,

-Best part is that you can host all of these services along your Lovable app, within the same server cluster, so you only pay for one service, rather than paying for multiple servers to host each part of your full stack application.
+The best part is that you can host all of these services along your Lovable app, within the same server cluster, so you only pay for one service, rather than paying for multiple servers to host each part of your full-stack application.

-You get a smooth hosting experience, where you can add custom domains, and the option to deploy preview or production environments for your app without having to setup CI/CD pipelines or SSL certificates.
+You get a smooth hosting experience, where you can add custom domains, and the option to deploy preview or production environments for your app without having to set up CI/CD pipelines or SSL certificates.

 You can add components and add-ons in Diploi just by modifying a [diploi.yaml](https://docs.diploi.com/reference/diploi-yaml) file, which is created when you import an app from Lovable.

-So let's go over a walkthrough
+So let's go over a walkthrough.
-In this blog, we'll show you how to import an created using Lovable.
+In this blog, we'll show you how to import an application created using Lovable.
 Let's get going 👨‍🏭

 ---